Gorillatown/HNK13/README.md

 * **Discord:** Soon
 * **Coderbus Discord:** https://discord.gg/Vh8TJp9

-Its a bunch of shit test
+Its a bunch of shit

 ## LICENSE